jclark/satpulse/FEATURES.md

 UBX-TIM-TP gives the quantization error of time pulse: i.e. how many nanoseconds the PPS is off from the top of the second.

-(I think the fTOW field of UBX-NAV-TIMEGPS has similar information.)
+(ATGM332D looks like it uses fTOW field of UBX-NAV-TIMEGPS to convey quantization error.)

 ### Get time from GPS in TAI